Artwork Help

 You don't usually need to know this information.
 It's here for you to read if you've been told that the number of black & white pages in your PDF artwork does not match your order.

-This can be confusing for people who are not familiar with getting work commercially printed.
 When you send us your PDF you may get back a report that indicates the number of black & white pages in your PDF does not match your order.
 However, when you examine your PDF, you can see that you have correctly ordered the right number of colour and black & white pages.
-Why are these incompetents at Inky sending you erroneous reports?
-Yes, believe it or not, our poor old helpdesk and proofing teams do get this reaction quite often.
-So, to head off any confusion, we've prepared this quick guide.
+So why are the Inky Proofing Team telling you that this needs to be fixed?
+To head off any confusion, we've prepared this quick guide.

-What you look at on your computer monitor may look like B&W, but sometimes it isn't.
+What you see on your computer monitor may look like B&W, but sometimes it isn't.
 There are three main reasons for this.

 (3) Black & white text CAN BE COLOUR.
 Again, difficult to get your head around.
-Some of this we fix automatically in the conversion part of the file preparation (proofing) process, some we can't because we might get it wrong.
-For example: black text in RGB.
-There is no black "colour" in RGB (Red Green and Blue).
-RGB is an emitted light model, so black is the absence of light and should be 0/0/0 (no red, no green, no blue).
-However, some customer artwork ends up with very dark RGB values instead of 0/0/0 for text.
-Our software will figure out that if text is sufficiently dark it will look black anyway and so we convert it to true black automatically.
-There needs to be a cut off point to this though.
-Do you really want very, very dark navy text, or black?
+An awful lot of this we fix automatically in our file preparation process.
+If it's definately going to look black, we convert it to black.
+Sometimes we can't because we might get it wrong.
+Did you really want very, very dark navy text, or black?
 We don't know and can't decide for you, so it is flagged as colour.
 Once again, don't shoot the messenger.
 Just tell us what you'd like us to do.

-So, at the "easy" end of the spectrum we will send you a message as part of your report offering to convert to true black & white any pages that you'd like us to convert.
+If we detect that the number of B&W pages doesn't match your order we will send you a message as part of your report offering to convert to true black & white any pages that you'd like us to convert.
 You know which pages should be B&W, so just tell us and we'll do that for you free of charge because we're nice like that.
 Please do follow the instructions, we need the list of pages in a specific format.

 Once we have your list we'll convert the relevant pages for you and generate a soft proof.
-If you've read the information above, you'll realise just how important it is to check your soft proof carefully and make sure that the results are what you want to print.
+If you've read all of the information above, you'll realise just how important it is to check your soft proof carefully and make sure that the results are what you want to print!

 This sounds like a harmless little fluffy bunny of a topic, doesn't it?
 If you're not a fully paid up colour management expert, this is in fact the most foul, cruel, and bad-tempered rodent you ever set eyes on.
 Run away!
 Design your artwork in RGB and let the nice people at Inky convert it to CMYK for you.